 July 2019: Remington petitions the United States Supreme Court to overturn Connecticut’s decision, and rule that the suit filed by the Sandy Hook families cannot proceed.

 July 28, 2019 — Gilroy, CA: A 19-year-old male cuts through a security fence at the Gilroy Garlic Festival, and enters the festival grounds armed with a semi-automatic AK-47, which is equipped with a 75-round drum magazine (both of which he had purchased legally, a few weeks before).
 He begins shooting at random people, including children.
 One survivor would tell investigators that they came face-to-face with the gunman at one point, and asked him why he was doing it.
 The gunman replied “because I’m really angry.”
-Police are at the event, respond to the scene quickly, and engage in a shootout with the attacker.
+Police are stationed at the event already; they respond to the scene quickly, and engage in a shootout with the attacker.
 He is wounded, then takes his own life.

 August 3, 2019 — El Paso, TX: A 21-year-old male in walks into a Walmart store, and opens fire on shoppers with a semi-automatic AK-47 (which he had purchased legally).
 After stalking and shooting his victims in the store aisles for several minutes, he exits the store, and eventually surrenders to police.
 He lived with his parents in another Texas town, more than 600 miles away; he had driven to El Paso because it was closer to the border, and he was targeting Mexicans and Mexican-American immigrants.
 Before doing so, he had uploaded his “manifesto,” which stated, “In general, I support the Christchurch shooter and his manifesto.
 This attack is a response to the Hispanic invasion of Texas.”
-In the prior manifesto, the New Zealand shooter had specifically cited Texas a state that was going to shift politically due to immigration.
+In the prior manifesto, the New Zealand shooter had specifically cited Texas as a state that he argued was soon going to shift politically due to immigration.
 One witness tells reporters that the gunman “targeted people who appeared to be Hispanic, but let white and black shoppers out of the building.”

 August 31, 2019 — Midland-Odessa, TX: A 36-year old male, who had been fired from his job earlier that day, suddenly begins shooting at state troopers with an AR-15 when they attempt to pull him over for failing to signal a turn.
 He speeds away and continues shooting, this time at random pedestrians and drivers.
 He then hijacks a USPS truck, and continues his rampage, before being rammed by police in the parking lot of a movie theater.
 He is killed in the resulting shootout.
 An investigation finds that the shooter had been diagnosed with an undisclosed mental condition, but refused to take the medication he had been provided.
 He had been convicted for trespassing and evading arrest in 2002, when he tried to break into a woman’s bedroom, and in 2011, his mother told authorities that he had “threatened to end his life in a police shootout,” and the local SWAT team had even reviewed floor plans of his home as a precaution, in case they ever had to raid it.
 His convictions had resulted in him failing a background check when he attempted to buy a gun in 2014.
-However, he was later able to obtain the AR-15 by exploiting the “Gun Show Loophole,” and buying from a private seller.
+However, he was later able to obtain his AR-15 by exploiting the “Gun Show Loophole,” and buying from a private seller.

 * * *

 November 12, 2019: The United States Supreme Court declines to take up Remington’s request to dismiss the Sandy Hook lawsuit.
 In doing so, the court does not make any comment on the suit’s validity, which is now permitted to go forward.
-As of this writing, the trial is set for September of 2021.
+As of this writing, the state trial is set for September of 2021.